JabRef/user-documentation/en/general/commandline.md

-# Command line use and options
+# Command line use and options - the CLI of JabRef

-## Purpose and functioning
+Although JabRef is primarily a GUI based application, it offers several command line options that may be useful.

-Although JabRef is primarily a GUI based application, it offers several command line options that may be useful, and can even perform file conversion operations without opening the graphical interface.
+JabRef can even perform file conversion operations without opening the graphical interface.

 ## Basics